Jet Discrimination with Quantum Complete Graph Neural Network: Methodology

 \subsection{Graph Neural Network}

 Graphs are ubiquitous data structures that represent relationships and connections between entities.
-Analyzing and extracting valuable information from these graph-structured data is a fundamental challenge in modern data science and machine learning.
-To address this challenge, GNN has emerged as a powerful and versatile framework for learning from graph-structured data, e.g., social recommendation \cite{gnnex1}, biology \cite{gnnex2}, chemistry \cite{gnnex3}, etc.
+Analyzing and extracting valuable information from graph-structured data is a fundamental challenge in modern data science and machine learning.
+To address this challenge, Graph Neural Networks (GNNs) have emerged as a powerful and versatile framework for learning from graph-structured data \cite{gnnex1,gnnex2,gnnex3}.

-A graph $G$ is described by its set of nodes $V$ and edges $E$, denoted as $G=(V,E)$.
-Let $N$ be the number of nodes, and $E_{ij}$ the edge from node $V_i$ to node $V_j$.
+A graph $G$ is described by its set of nodes and edges.
+Let $N$ denote the number of nodes, and $E_{ij}$ the edge from the $i$-th node to the $j$-th node.
 Throughout this paper, the graphs are assumed to be \textit{undirected} ($E_{ij}=E_{ji}$) and \textit{unweighted} (all edges have equal weights).
-Furthermore, a graph is said to be \textit{complete} \cite{completegraph} if all pairs of nodes are connected.
-For each node $V_i$, there is a corresponding feature vector $\xbf_i\in \mathbb{R}^{D}$, where $D$ is the dimension of the features.
+Furthermore, a graph is considered \textit{complete} \cite{completegraph} if all pairs of nodes are connected.
+A complete graph that is undirected and unweighted can also be viewed as a set.
+Each node is associated with a feature vector $\xbf\in \mathbb{R}^{d}$, where $d$ is the dimension of the features.

-Graphs are permutation invariant, namely changing the indices of nodes does not change the information of the graph.
-The basic idea of GNN is to design a neural network that satisfies the property of permutation invariance.
-In this paper, we consider message passing GNNs (MPGNNs) \cite{mpn1}, which can be described by \footnote{The formula is followed from pytorch-geometric documentation \urlmpgnn}
+Graphs are permutation invariant, meaning that reordering the indices of the nodes does not alter the information contained in the graph.
+The general structure of permutation-invariant models has been studied in \cite{deepset,pfn}.
+In this work, we focus on a specific type of GNN, the Message Passing Graph Neural Network (MPGNN) \cite{mpn1}, which provides a simple and intuitive approach to designing GNNs.
+The MPGNN is constructed by iterating the following formula\footnote{The formula is adapted from the PyTorch Geometric documentation \urlmpgnn.
+The $e_{j,i}$ term is omitted here as we only consider undirected and unweighted graphs.}

-where $\Phi^{(k)}$ extracts the information between nodes, and $\gamma^{(k)}$ updates the node features in the $k$-th iteration.
-To satisfy the property of permutation invariance, the aggregation function $\bigoplus$ is the crucial part for GNNs, such as \textbf{SUM}, \textbf{MEAN}, \textbf{MAX}, \textbf{MIN}, etc.
+where $\Phi^{(k)}$ extracts information from the neighboring nodes $\mathcal{N}(i)$ of the $i$-th node, and $\gamma^{(k)}$ updates the node features in the $k$-th iteration.
+As pointed out in \cite{deepset}, summation over a set is the sufficient and necessary condition for satisfying permutation invariance.
+This concept can be generalized by the aggregation function $\bigoplus$, which is typically chosen as \textbf{SUM}, \textbf{MEAN}, \textbf{MAX}, or \textbf{MIN}\footnote{Note that \textbf{MAX} and \textbf{MIN} can be expressed as summation over the $p$-norm, which can be absorbed into $\Phi$.}, among others.
+A brief discussion on the relation between state-of-the-art models and the MPGNN is provided in Appendix \ref{app_mpgnn}.